Get your FREE store + Amazon business!

 Quarterly “this is the quarter I pay it off” promises

-Every quarter the commission check landed.
-Every quarter Andre told himself the same line.
-Every quarter another team trip turned $1,500 into $4,200, another Apple Watch got upgraded, another $80 client lunch got expensed to himself.
+Every quarter the commission landed, every quarter the same line, every quarter a team trip turned $1,500 into $4,200.
 Eight quarters in a row.
 The balance never moved.

 Three different budgeting apps

-YNAB.
-Mint (before it shut down).
-Monarch.
-Each one set up over a long Sunday afternoon, abandoned within 14 days.
-The app categorized his spending honestly.
-He just kept doing the spending anyway.
+YNAB, Mint, Monarch.
+Each set up over a long Sunday, abandoned within 14 days.
+They categorized his spending honestly.
+He kept doing the spending anyway.
 Knowing was not the gap.

-For nine years Stephanie alone managed the household budget.
-She paid the mortgage, the utilities, the daycare.
-Andre carved out a “personal spending” line he treated as untouchable.
-The arrangement worked for everything except the Discover Card – which lived in his own name.
+For nine years Stephanie alone ran the household budget.
+Andre kept a “personal spending” line he treated as untouchable.
+It worked for everything except the Discover Card, which lived in his name.

-Every one of those three approaches assumed the problem was information.
-None of them addressed the actual driver: emotional spending.
-The Discover Card was the relief valve for feelings Andre had never named in writing.
-That is the gap a $39 plan finally closed.
+All three assumed the problem was information.
+None touched the real driver: emotional spending.
+The card was the relief valve for feelings Andre had never named in writing.
+That is the gap the plan finally closed.

-Thirty-nine dollars.
-The cost of one dinner I would have charged to the firm and never asked for reimbursement on.
+The cost of the plan was one dinner I would have charged to the firm and never expensed.
 I paid it in the parking lot of my own office at 7:48am before the Wednesday sales meeting.
 Day 1 protocol was in my inbox by 8:02.

 The 4-week framework Andre ran

-The tool builds the 30 days around a 4-week behavior arc – not a 30-item to-do.
-The arc is: Week 1 you only watch.
+The plan builds the 30 days around a 4-week arc, not a 30-item to-do list.
+Week 1 you only watch.
 Week 2 you start pausing.
 Week 3 you swap.
 Week 4 you automate.
-Andre’s personal execution mapped to those four weeks, but the framework is the same for any user.
+Andre’s execution mapped to those four weeks; the framework is the same for any user.

 BEHAVIOR FRAMEWORK